Demographic, jurisdictional, and spatial effects on social distancing in the United States during the COVID-19 pandemic

 Presentations: Louisiana State University, Texas A&M University

-What externalities are generated by lender monitoring?
-When a firm violates a loan covenant, the event may be informative to parties outside of the lender-firm pair that agreed to the covenant term.
-Using a hierarchical matching estimator, I estimate the spillover effects of covenant violation to other violators and to non-violators in the focal firm’s industry.
+A loan covenant violation may be informative to parties outside of the lender-firm pair that agreed to the covenant term.
+This implies externalities of lender monitoring.
+I find that a firm’s covenant violation yields spillover effects both to other violators and to non-violators in the firm’s industry.
 Covenant violators have ex post renegotiation outcomes that depend upon rival firm violation.
 This suggests that violation by peers informs the optimal renegotiation outcome following covenant violation.
 Non-violators benefit competitively from peer violation.
+Average spillover effects amount to between 8% to 60% of the direct effect, depending on the outcome studied.

-Using a network regression framework that allows for joint determination of appointments of directors to firms, we find that there is two-sided matching in board appointments based on a director’s and a firm’s reputation for being management or shareholder friendly.
-A director is 17 times more likely to join a firm’s board when the director and the firm share similar reputations.
-The likelihood of matching is stronger when coordination costs for rejecting mismatched directors are lower.
+Using a network regression framework that allows for joint determination of all possible appointments of directors to firms, we find that there is two-sided matching in board appointments.
+A director is 14.5 times more likely to join a firm’s board when the director and the firm share similar reputations for management friendliness.
+Reputational matching between directors and firms is more important when coordination costs for rejecting mismatched directors are lower.
+Directors are more likely to take on board appointments at firms where the appointment would shift the director’s reputation towards her target reputation.
 Moreover, consistent with theory, we find that a reputational shock to a subset of firms has economy-wide effects on the incentives for directors to change their reputations.
-Finally, we find that presence of blockholders that have private information about the directors mitigate concerns about mismatch.

 Cybersecurity Events and Bank Deposits